fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_1.md

 2025-05-17
 <br/>

-<br/> In this demonstration of using linear regression and some of its
+<br/> In this project, we will demonstrate application of using linear
-extensions (models for panel data to be more specific), our objective will be to build a model to identify predictors that seem to have a significant effect on life expectancy based on this dataset.
-I will split this presentation into three parts: data preparation/exploration, creating a model for effect estimation/hypothesis testing, and conclusion. <br/>
+regression and some of its extensions (we will eventually move to models for panel data and the final model will be a mixed effects model).
+Our objective will be to build a model that should aid us to identify predictors that seem to have a significant effect on life expectancy based on this dataset.
+We will also explore whether the obtained model would be useful for predictions about life expectancy, although this will not be its primary purpose.
+I will split this presentation into three parts: data preparation & exploration, creating a model for effect estimation, and model predictions & discussion. <br/>

-## Life Expectancy (WHO) dataset (*data exploration and redundancy analysis*)
+## Life Expectancy (WHO) dataset

 Let us start with the description of our data set.
 Our data are taken from